-Investors buying commodity exchange-traded funds naturally focus on the prices of the commodities themselves.
+Investors buying commodity exchange-traded funds naturally focus on the prices of the ETFs underlying commodities.

 But it's important to remember that most ETFs don't invest in commodities directly (though some precious metals ETFs do).
-Instead, they buy commodity futures contracts that have three sources of return.
+Instead, they buy commodity futures contracts that have 3 sources of return.

 The return on a commodity futures contract is the sum of: